eliot-exdev/exdev-gfx/README.md

 ## linux

 ## morphos
-To set up a cross-compiler for Linux you can use this script from geit: https://bigfoot.morphos-team.net/files/setup-cross-sdk.sh
+To set up a cross-compiler for Linux you can use this script from git: https://bigfoot.morphos-team.net/files/setup-cross-sdk.sh
-Afterwards you should have the cross-compiler and SDK in path /gg installed.
+Afterward you should have the cross-compiler and SDK in path /gg installed.
 You can now cross compile for MorphOs with CMake:

     mkdir build-mos